How do I contact the department?

 Can I get credit for a course by taking an exam?

-The Life Science Department currently offers Credit by Exam for the following courses: Bio 10, Anat 1, Anat 58, Anat 140, Physio 1, Physio 58.
+The Biological Sciences Department currently offers Credit by Exam for the following courses: Bio 10, Anat 58, Anat 140, Physio 1, Physio 58.
 These exams are given approximately mid-semester each semester.
 Specific dates are announced in the student paper Bear Facts and on flyers in department windows and bulletin boards.
 Students must contact the department chair to fill out paperwork in order to take these exams.